 A few weeks ago, a customer asked us if newer versions of WordPress had improved performance.
 Surprisingly, we found there isn’t much literature on this topic.
-Thinking about it makes sense because the performance of WordPress depends on multiple variables such as themes and plugins and the volume of content hosted on the site.
-Our curiosity now piqued, we decided to check on how WordPress’s core performance changes between releases.
+Thinking about it makes sense because the performance of WordPress depends on multiple variables, such as themes and plugins and the volume of content hosted on the site.
+Our curiosity is now piqued, and we decided to check how WordPress’s core performance changes between releases.
 The idea is to first set up a basic WordPress install of an official release, with only one post, the default theme, and the plugin sets distributed with that release.
 We’d then run a fundamental set of stress tests against that machine, collect the results, and do it again with another WordPress release.

 Setting up the Experiment

 We designed the experiment to be repeatable by others — all scripts and tools are open source and can be run independently from DreamHost products.
 There are three main components:

 - A script to deploy a specific WordPress version

 - The modules used for collecting data and plotting results

 - WordPress Deployment